CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'setperms', 'init tools', 'configure permissions', 'setup project', 'set permissions', 'init claude'.
-These are practical variations users would naturally use.
+Includes a good set of natural trigger terms that users would actually say: 'setperms', 'init tools', 'configure permissions', 'setup project', 'set permissions', 'init claude'.
+These cover common variations of how users would request this functionality.

 3 / 3